Stable components in the parameter plane of transcendental functions of finite type: Introduction

 \section{Introduction}

-Our starting point is a family $\{f_{\mathbf \la} : \C \rightarrow \hat\C \}$ of transcendental meromorphic functions that depends holomorphically on a parameter ${\mathbf \la} = (\la_1, \la_2, \ldots)$.
-Fix a value for $\la$.
-Iterating the corresponding $f_\la$ gives rise to a dynamical system.
-A fundamental problem is to understand what bifurcations occur in the dynamics of these systems as one varies $\la$.
-In this generality, the problem does not have a satisfying solution.
-Because the dynamics of these systems are controlled by the orbits of the singular values of the $f_\la$s, one effective way to approach the problem is to define one-dimensional slices through the $\la$ space that constrain all but one of these singular values and analyze the structure within these slices.

-For simple holomorphic families like quadratics and exponentials, this has been carried out more or less completely.
-(See for example, \cite{bakrip,devfagjar,KK,douady,rempethesis,sch}, as well as references quoted there).
-For rational maps, it has also been carried out and shows that behavior for quadratics is not special, but is a paradigm for rational dynamics as well.
+Our starting point is a holomorphic family $\calf=\{f(x,z)=f_x(z) : X\times \C \rightarrow \hat\C \}$ of transcendental entire or meromorphic functions defined over a complex analytic manifold, the parameter space.
+By a meromorphic map we mean a map with at least one pole which is not omitted.
+Iterating $f_x$ for a given value of $x$ gives rise to a dynamical system.
+A fundamental problem is to understand what bifurcations occur in the dynamics as one varies the parameter $x$.
+In this generality, the problem is very difficult and no results exist.
+Because the dynamics of these systems are controlled by the orbits of the singular values of the maps $f_x$, one effective way to approach the problem is to define one-dimensional subspaces, or ``slices'' through the manifold $X$ that constrain all but one of these singular values and analyze the structure within these slices.
+For the family of quadratic polynomials this analysis has been carried out more or less completely.
+(See for example \cite{orsaynotes1,orsaynotes2,cargam}).
+For polynomials of higher degree and rational maps, this is also true to a lesser extent (see e.g. \cite{rees95,BH1,BH2,bert}), and this analysis shows that behavior for quadratics is not special, but is a paradigm for rational dynamics as well.
+To wit, one often sees copies of Mandelbrot sets in one dimensional slices of rational or transcendental families; the slice of degree two rational maps with an attracting fixed point and fixed multiplier, or Newton's method for cubic polynomials are examples of this \cite{douhub, gold-keen2}).

-The tangent family was the first example of transcendental meromorphic functions to be studied this way.
+The exponential and the tangent family were the first examples of transcendental entire and meromorphic functions respectively to be systematically studied (e.g. \cite{bakrip,rempethesis,devfagjar,KK}).
 The essential new feature for transcendental functions is that they have asymptotic values, which are, in effect, images of infinity along certain paths.
 This introduces new phenomena into the structure of the parameter spaces that are not seen for rational maps.
 In the same way that the Mandelbrot-like sets code the influence of the critical values of the dynamics of rational maps, these new phenomena code the influence of the asymptotic values on the dynamics of our families of transcendental maps.

-The essential characteristic of the tangent that we want to carry forward is that it has finitely many singular values and no infinite asymptotic value.
-The goal is to show for holomorphic families of such functions, there are natural one-dimensional slices in the parameter space for which the tangent family's behavior is a paradigm.